andreyv/sbupdate/README.md

 * Locations of the key, ESP and output directories
 * Boot splash image

 Edit the file `/etc/default/sbupdate` to change the settings.
+Note: you _must_ set your kernel command line in the `CMDLINE_DEFAULT` variable.

 <a name="intel-ucode">¹</a> Intel microcode updates are handled automatically.